-St Mary’s is the largest island (2½ miles by 1¾ miles), and the main population and economic centre; home to about three quarters of the population, with facilities that you would expect from any small town (Hugh Town); hospital, doctors & dentist, shops, Co-Operative, butchers, newsagent, Post Office, chemist, restaurants and banks (Barclays & Lloyds TSB which has a cash point).
+St Mary’s is the largest island (2½ miles by 1¾ miles), and the main population and economic centre; home to about three quarters of the population, with facilities that you would expect from any small town (Hugh Town); hospital, doctors & dentist, shops, Co-Operative, butchers, newsagent, Post Office, chemist and restaurants.

 Hugh Town is also home to one of St Mary’s most popular beaches, Porthcressa which is only a short walk from the apartments.
 The town is protected by the Garrison which was part of the 17th century fortifications of the area.
 There is a popular walk around the Garrison which boasts panoramic views to the other islands as well the centre piece of the Garrison, Star Caste, along with a children’s play park and football pitch.
 A gentle stroll from Hugh Town takes you past Peninnis Farm to Old Town which has a perfect beach, small church and houses the islands’ school.